childishcolors/Privacy-Brain-Workout-Math-Numtalist/README.md

 We will update the "Last updated" date when changes are made.
 Continued use of the App constitutes acceptance of the updated policy.

 11. Contact Us
-Brain Workout Math Email: childishcolors@gmail.com
+Numtalist: Mental Math Trainer Email: childishcolors@gmail.com